Worship Arts & Celebration Team

 - We recognize that because of our varying backgrounds and needs, some language and actions may seem alien to us yet must be interpreted as meaningful to others.
 Diversity in our services provides a space for us all to experience transformation, change, and growth.

-- We recognize that the tone or focus of our services will not please everyone every Sunday, for we seek to honor the diversity of needs of all who worship here.
+- We seek to honor the variety of needs of all who worship here.

 Please Volunteer–Many Hands and Many Hearts Make Light Work

-Ushers: please contact Vivian Sellers if you would like to occasionally volunteer to usher.
+Ushers: please contact Jim Marshall or Peg Graham if you would like to occasionally volunteer to usher.
 Click here to download a list of Usher Duties.

 Offering Stewards who count financial donations are scheduled by the Finance Committee.

-Greeters at the Visitor’s Table are scheduled by the Membership Committee.
+Greeters at the Welcome Table are scheduled by the Membership Committee.

 Hospitality: Coffee and tea makers and cleanup are scheduled through our Hospitality Committee.